Justice and Home Affairs (JHA) agencies’ network

 The agencies work on a wide range of important areas, including migration and border management, drug trafficking and combating organised crime, human trafficking and gender equality.
 Since these areas have a lot in common, the network was established to make use of the synergies and share information.

-JHA Agencies Network - Priority topic for 2019
+JHA Agencies Network - Priorities for 2020

 The JHA agencies work together on a number of products and services.